pablobernabeu/prototype-process-pronouns-gestures/README.md

 ### 1. Audio Transcription & Word Onset Extraction (audio_processing.py)

 - Speech is transcribed using a Vosk language model.

-- The script extracts demonstrative pronouns along with their onset times.
+- The script extracts demonstrative pronouns (based on a predefined list of such pronouns) along with their onset times.

 - A plain text transcript and a WebVTT subtitle file are generated.

 ### 2. Gesture Detection (video_processing.py)

-- MediaPipe’s hand landmarks estimation is used to detect gesture the apexes of pointing gestures (see [demonstration](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker) of the hand landmarks detection).
+- MediaPipe’s hand landmarks estimation is used to detect the apexes of pointing gestures (see [demonstration](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker) of the hand landmarks detection).
+Specifically, pointing gestures are identified as the moment at which the wrist (i.e., hand landmark `0`) and the tip of the index finger (i.e., hand landmark `8`) are most distant from each other.

 ### 3. Alignment Analysis (alignment_analysis.py)